City of Tampa

 Keeps abreast of new code developments and conducts training sessions to keep others informed of code changes; provides input in evaluating the performance of subordinates as needed to correct deficiencies and improve performance; develops goals and objectives to enhance career development and personal growth.

-Prepares a variety of periodic and specialized reports of code enforcement inspections and activities; prepares accurate and detailed documentation of inspection findings and other written materials; reviews daily activity reports prepared by code enforcement officers.
+Prepares a variety of periodic and specialized reports of code enforcement inspections and activities; prepares accurate and detailed documentation of inspection findings and other written materials; reviews daily activity reports prepared by code enforcement officers and maintenance crews.

 Performs related work as required.